egumasa/engagement-annotation-project/docs/3_Categories/DENY.md

 - We **are of course not dealing** with one monolithic hegemonic English voice
 - Natural gas burns with twice the heat of coal gas, **is not** poisonous and has **no odor**.
 - There is **nothing** wrong with your proposal.
+- But everything that was written in your advertisement **wasn't** true at all.

 {: .note}
 >Verbs following `not` may be in the span.
 See [negation guidelines](../2_Spans/VERB_gp.md/#negation)